 In our sample chart above, we can see that the price action broke out across the steeper line.
 With this knowledge, we can closely follow a stock once it has move into a wedge pattern and is being squeezed together.
 We just wait for the breach and jump on board for the winning side.

-An important point for options traders to remember - the potential price target is exactly that, so don't be tempted to buy out-of-the-money option contracts (and more of them for the cheaper price) simply because the price target is around that level.
+An important point for options traders to remember is, that the potential price target is exactly that, so don't be tempted to buy out-of-the-money option contracts simply because the price target is around that level.
 This form of trading could take you out very quickly should the stock turn and not reach the target.

 Return to Stock Chart Analysis Contents Page